Badenoch urges business leaders to ‘get on the pitch’ and support Tories

 “And I say because no-one is making the argument for business … except me and my party.”

+Mrs Badenoch’s rallying call to businesses comes after the most recent political donations data showed a boost to the Tory war chest.

+The Conservatives raised nearly £3.4 million in the first quarter of 2025, the Electoral Commission revealed this week, outstripping Labour’s £2.4 million and Reform UK’s £1.5 million.

-Labour offers only “managed decline”, she said, before taking aim at Nigel Farage’s Reform UK party.
+Labour offers only “managed decline”, Mrs Badenoch also told business chiefs, before taking aim at Nigel Farage’s Reform UK party.

 Mrs Badenoch appealed to the audience, signalling voters cannot “allow Farage, with no experience of legislating – he’s never in Parliament, let alone government – to just come in”.